SE701-T5/Backend/.github/CONTRIBUTING.md

-# How to contribute to the Team 5 Project
+# How to contribute to UniForum

 ## Contribution Workflow